 - Industry: EV Charging

 After all, the stock’s valuation spiked to unheard-of levels at the beginning of the year.
 But a series of downgrades and competition flooding the market is cooling its value off.
-At the beginning of the year, blink’s Price to Sales (P/S) reached upwards of 269.
-Since descending, its P/S is less than a third, currently around 83.
+At the end of 2021, blink’s Price to Sales (P/S) was around 54.
+Since descending, its P/S is less than a half of what it was, currently around 22.

-Nonetheless, investors are betting BLNK will fall further with the EV hype fading, making it onto my list of stocks with higher short interest.
+Nonetheless, investors are betting BLNK will fall further with shortages hitting the EV industry hard, making it onto my list of stocks with higher short interest.

 No. 3 Lemonade (NYSE: LMND)